Mentis123/data3-cisco-live/README.md

 - `OPENAI_API_KEY` – API key used by the AI orchestration layer.
 - `ADMIN_KEY` – Shared secret that guards the admin HTTP routes.

+If `DATABASE_URL` is not provided the API automatically falls back to an in-memory storage layer seeded with demo leaderboard data.
+This keeps the dashboard usable for local previews, but production deployments **must** supply a real database connection.

 Optional tuning variables can remain unset (`CHAT_MODEL`, `EVAL_MODEL`, etc.) while working locally.

 ## Building the project